DasIstTobias/timeline/README.md

 ## Licence

+This software is licensed under the GNU General Public Licence Version 3.
-Refer to the LICENCE file for terms and conditions.
+Refer to the LICENCE file for more information.